dccuchile/wefe/doc/index.rst

 Documentation
 =============

-The following links contain information about how to install the package, how to use it and how to contribute, as well as detailed API documentation and extensive examples.
+The following pages contain information about how to install the package, how to use it and how to contribute, as well as detailed API documentation and extensive examples.

 `Quick start with WEFE <quick_start.html>`_
 -------------------------------------------